frangaliana/user-list/README.md

 In addition to the representation of the components to show the expected result and compare it with the obtained one.

-- Improved design to increase response quality, as well as use in different browsers
+- Improved design to increase response quality, as well as use in different browsers (Desktop-centric design, enhanced for mobile design)

 - Code refactoring to encapsulate most common parts and abstract component parts to make them as silly / representative as possible